Cab14bacc/RoadMarkerDetectionUsingSAM/README.md

     - area_threshold: Maximum mask size to be retained

 # Usage
+A pipeline for roadline detection is in pipeline.py

 Predict each element on road
 `python predictor.py -i <input_image> -o <output_path>`